The expansion was completed in three phases between 2018 and 2020.

-Conference Center 3G: A multipurpose conference center for students, faculty and staff designed by SOM.
+Conference Center 3G: A multipurpose conference center for students, faculty and staff designed by Mahlum.

 Competition Swimming Pool 3K: A competition-level swimming pool designed by HOK.

-Wellness 3M: A student wellness center designed by HOK, which includes space for counseling, disability and psychological services as well as lockers and coaches offices to support adjacent recreation facilities.
+Student Wellness and Counseling Center 3M: A student wellness and counseling center designed by HOK, which includes space for counseling, disability and psychological services as well as lockers and coaches offices to support adjacent recreation facilities.